OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/linking.md

 This command will download the EVM package (bundled as a regular npm package), and connect it to your OpenZeppelin project.
 We now have all of OpenZeppelin contracts at our disposal, so let's create an ERC20 token!

-> Note: Make sure you install `openzeppelin-eth` and not `openzeppelin-solidity`.
+> Note: Make sure you install `openzeppelin-eth` and not `openzeppelin-contracts`.
 The latter is set up for general usage, while `openzeppelin-eth` is tailored for being used with the OpenZeppelin SDK.
 This means that its contracts are [already set up to be upgradeable](writing_contracts#use-upgradeable-packages).

 ## Creating an ERC20 token